gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ```

 !!!warning
-By declaring a page as hoisted, other parts of the application will not be isolated anymore from this page's failures as the page will be rendered outside of the host application's root error boundary.
-To **avoid breaking the entire application** when an hoisted page encounters unhandled errors, it is highly recommended to declare a React Router's [errorElement](https://reactrouter.com/en/main/route/error-element) property for each hoisted page.
+By declaring a page as hoisted, other parts of the application will not be isolated anymore from this page's failures and the page will not be protected anymore by the application authenticated boundary.

+- To **avoid breaking the entire application** when an hoisted page encounters unhandled errors, it is highly recommended to declare a React Router's [errorElement](https://reactrouter.com/en/main/route/error-element) property for each hoisted page.
-!!!

-!!!warning
-By declaring a page as hoisted, the page will be rendered at the root of the router, therefore, most certainly outside the authenticated boundary of the application.
-If the hoisted page requires an authentication, make sure to **wrap the page with an authentication boundary** or to handle the authentication within the page.
+- If the hoisted page requires an authentication, make sure to **wrap the page with an authentication boundary** or to handle the authentication within the page.
 !!!

 ### Register a route with a different layout